RVs for Sale Near St. Louis, MO

 Class C motorhomes are manufactured many leading RV brands including Thor Motor Coach Four Winds, and Coachman.
 These RVs typically range from 20 to 33 feet in length while offering ample storage and sleeping quarters.
 Because these vehicles are not always easy to drive through narrow streets and cities, many people opt to tow their daily driving vehicle behind their Class C motorhome to allow for easier exploration.
 Class C RVs are excellent choices for families and travelers on a budget thanks to their full suite of amenities and lower (compared to a Class A motorhome) costs of operation and ownership.

-Travers Automotive and RV Group is proud to offer an additional, unique option for recreational vehicle with the Super C motorhome.
+Travers Automotive Group is proud to offer an additional, unique option for recreational vehicle with the Super C motorhome.
 These extra-large models, like the Jayco Seneca ZX offer an expansive floor plan with all the comforts of home.
 One of the biggest differences between a Class A motorhome and a Super C is that the Super C is designed to be more like a truck giving it additional horsepower and towing capabilities.

 Fifth-wheel trailers like those made by Highland Ridge, K-Z, Keystone Ridge, and others are the largest, most luxurious, and most expensive of the towable RV models.